eddelbuettel/duckdb-mlpack/README.md

 - More examples of model fitting and prediction
 - Maybe set up model serialization into table to predict on new data
-- Ideally: Work out how to `SELECT` from multiple tabels, or else maybe `SELECT` into temp. tables and pass temp. table names into routine
+- Ideally: Work out how to `SELECT` from multiple tabels
+- [DONE] Else maybe `SELECT` into temp. tables and pass temp. table names into routine
 - Maybe add `mlpack` as a `git submodule`

 ## Author